pacha/spekulatio-old/README.md

 * Static files: Any other file like images or style sheets, which will be copied over to the _build_ directory and that can be referenced from the template and content files.

+Content files are processed one by one and converted into HTML files using the templates.
+The static files are directly copied to the _build_directory.
+To generate the HTML files, Spekulatio converts the original content file into a dictionary, the keys being the metadata that you set at the beginning of the file, and then passes three variables to the HTML template:

+* `data`: a dictionary with the metadata of the content file
+* `content`: the content rendered as HTML
+* `node`: a structure to create navigation links (eg. _next_ and _previous_ links in a list of documents)

 ### Content files